• Skip to main content

 Protecting our babies from syphilis takes all of us!

 Any sexual partners should also get tested and treated.
-If they don’t get treated it is possible for then to give syphilis back to you.
+If they don’t get treated they are likely to give syphilis back to you.

 Read more syphilis in pregnancy.